Electrolux slump weighs on weaker European stock markets

 However, German utility stocks bucked the trend after plans for a coal levy were scrapped.
-RWE (RWEG.DE) climbed 6 percent, while rival E.ON (EONGn.DE) advanced 3.3 percent.
+RWE climbed 6 percent, while rival E.ON advanced 3.3 percent.

 Any decision to go ahead with the plans would have threatened the survival of 17 out of 20 of RWE's brown coal-fired power stations and two out of three brown coal mines, RWE had said during months of wrangling.

-Oil major BP (BP.L) also rose 4 percent after settling U.S. 2010 oil spill claims.
+Oil major BP also rose 4 percent after settling U.S. 2010 oil spill claims.

 "Regulation has weighed on the utility stocks of late, so the decision in Germany should help them recover some of the ground they have lost," Cavendish Asset Management European equities fund manager, Caroline Vincent, said.